Intervention/docs/image/v3/introduction/frameworks.md

 Intervention Image can be easily integrated into a Laravel application with the [official integration package](https://github.com/Intervention/image-laravel).
-This package provides a Laravel service provider, facade and a publishable configuration file.
+This package provides a Laravel service provider, facade, a publishable configuration file and more.

-Although this integration is not mandatory, it has the advantage of integrating the configuration centrally in the application.

-### Integration
+### Installation

 Instead of installing the Intervention Image directly, it is only necessary to integrate the `intervention/image-laravel` package.
 The corresponding base libraries are automatically